 Don’t you get scared?

-Working with sharks and specifically freediving with wild sharks is not about risk taking.
+Working with sharks and specifically diving or freediving with wild sharks is not about risk taking.
 True, there’s an element of risk involved but I’m not reckless, it’s about being comfortable in a situation and not harassing the shark.
 It’s important to keep a sensible distance between you and the shark.
-Don’t make it feel threatened by invading its territory too much or by surrounding it as you’re effectively blocking its escape route.
+Don’t make it feel threatened by invading its territory or by surrounding it as you’re effectively blocking its escape route.

 A sharks objective is not to eat humans!

 How did you get to be a shark biologist?